 Twin Farms welcomes dogs (up to two - maximum 100 lbs each) in select cottages for an additional fee.
 In order to ensure the comfort of our guests, employees and your pup we have a few guidelines to follow - please let us know if they will be joining you before arrival.

-Twin Farms welcomes guests ages 16 years and older, with the exception of our two annual family weeks.
+Twin Farms welcomes guests ages 16 years and older.

 In order to help us prepare for your stay and best serve you, we require that you notify us if you will be traveling with a service animal before arrival.
 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.